A Jedi's Fight - A Star Wars Fan Fiction Story

 "Are you fearing that weirdo, Ben?"
 Romell asked.

-"No, I don't, Rumell, but I am always cautious.
-I don't want to attract any unnecessary attention."
+"No, I don't, Romell, but I am always cautious.
+Better not to attract any unnecessary attention."
 Luke said seriously.

-The submersible slid inaudible below the surface of the strait near Mas'onom.
-Leia carefully watched the monitor, when suddenly she looked alarmed.
+The submersible slid inaudible below the surface of the strait between Vor'izon and Na'ctaMagh'BA.
+Leia carefully watched the monitor, when suddenly she became alerted.
 Another submersible was following them.
 Quickly she increased the speed of the vehicle in an attempt to shake off the pursuer, but its speed increased too.

 "Ian, we're pursued.
-I'm going to the surface."
+We'd better get to the surface."

-She slowed down and emptied the water tanks.
+Ian slowed their velocity and emptied the water tanks.
 The small boat rose and several moments later it broke through the surface.
 Immediately Leia started to scan the surrounding, but the pursuer was clever enough to stay underwater.

 "It isn't showing up, master."
 Ian remark, checking the other side of the boat.